About Hope Seeds

 Over 60% of our seeds come through the Hope Seeds Grower Network.
 These are other organic and sustainable family farms in Eastern Canada that have been carefully selected to work and grow with Hope Seeds.
 Many of these farms have been farming organically for decades - pioneers in their field, often hosting interns, apprentices and volunteers with whom to pass on their skills and experiences.
 Others are budding young organic farmers that have taken the leap into sustainable food production, coming from diverse backgrounds, but ready to work hard and apply their rapidly expanding knowledge.
 When you plant a little "Hope", you know that you're supporting these farms to continue their stewardship of our future generation's planet.

 We are adamantly dedicated to increasing the level of knowledge, skill and practice of organic seed production in Eastern Canada, and encourage those interested to become involved in the Eastern Canadian Organic Seed Growers Network (ECOSGN).
-Learn more about ECOSGN workshops and learning resources through their website, including upcoming events in 2010.
+Learn more about ECOSGN workshops and learning resources through their website.
 Hope Seeds actively supports the development and sharing of organic farming and seed saving information and skill, through our membership and volunteering with organizations such as:

 - Seeds of Diversity Canada (SODC) - An excellent source of beginner seed saver info, SoDC loosely coordinates Seedy Saturday seed exchanges across Canada, formalizes the preservation of rare and endangered seeds through their seed library;